Plastic bottle: Microplastics

 An article published on 6 November 2017 in Water Research reported on the content of microplastics in mineral waters packed in plastic or glass bottles, or beverage cartons.
 In 2018, research conducted by Sherri Mason from the State University of New York in Fredonia revealed the presence of polypropylene, polystyrene, nylon and polyethylene terephthalate microparticles in plastic bottles.
-Polypropylene was hereby found to be the most common polymeric material (54%) and nylon the second most abundant (16%) polymeric material.
+Polypropylene was thereby found to be the most common polymeric material (54%) and nylon the second most abundant (16%) polymeric material.
 The study also mentioned that polypropylene and polyethylene are polymers that are often used to make plastic bottle caps.
 Also, 4% of retrieved plastic particles were found to have signatures of industrial lubricants coating the polymer.
 The research was reviewed by Andrew Mayes of the University of East Anglia (UEA) School of Chemistry The European Food Safety Authority suggested most microplastics are excreted by the body; however, the Food and Agriculture Organization, a specialised agency of the United Nations, warned that it is possible that the smallest particles (< 1.5 μm) could enter the bloodstream and organs, via the intestinal wall.
 Microplastics have been observed to cross the blood-brain barrier, found in semen, testes, and placenta tissue.